Robust Longitudinal Control for Vehicular Autonomous Platoons Using Deep Reinforcement Learning: Proposed method

 \subsection{Alternative state/action and reward representation}

 In the literature on vehicular platoons, as far goes the authors' knowledge, the actions selected by the \ac{DRL} agent are the direct values of the input command in \eqref{eq:EEi}, given by the policy \eqref{eq:commoon_policy}.
-As shown in the literature, this policy can be regarded as a complex and nonlinear controller, which can provide a good transitory regime in the longitudinal control of vehicles.
-In the general case, since the platoon topology can be complex and the errors are vectors, the theory of MIMO nonlinear systems can provide answers regarding the stability and steady-state response, see for instance\cite{Kim2018NN,Yin2022TAC} and references therein.
+As shown in the literature, this policy can be regarded as nonlinear static controller, which can provide a good transitory regime in the longitudinal control of vehicles.
+In the general case, since the platoon topology can be complex and there many states interconnected, the theory of nonlinear systems can provide answers regarding the stability and steady-state response, see for instance\cite{Kim2018NN,Yin2022TAC} and references therein.

 In this paper, besides the modifications explained in the environment, we choose to simplify the state/action and the structure of the policy.
-By choosing $\Cmat = [1~1~1]$ in Eq.~\eqref{eq:out_EE_incerto}, it follows that:
+By choosing $\Cmat = [1~1~1]$ in Eq.~\eqref{eq:out_EE_incerto}, we use Eq.~\eqref{eq:mean_error} to define our novel state and action representation as:

 Activation functions for \ac{CNN}s (ReLU, sigmoid, tanh, etc) are generally nonlinear, and the compound of successive activation functions $\activation$ within the layers results in policies with static (memory-less) non-linearities, satisfying the following assumptions: \begin{assumption} Let the nonlinear mapping $\policy: \Reais \rightarrow \Reais$, with $\policy[0] = 0$.
 Considering $\lowbound < \upbound <\infty$, we assume that: